gagle/node-properties/README.md

 <a name="namespaces"></a>
 __Namespaces__

-When the `namespaces` option is enabled dot separated keys are parsed as namespaces, that is, they are interpreted as javascript objects.
+When the `namespaces` option is enabled dot separated keys are parsed as namespaces, that is, they are interpreted as JavaScript objects.

 ```
 a.b = 1